awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-libraries.md

 ### Running Your Scala ETL Script<a name="local-run-scala-job"></a>

-Run the following command from the Maven project root directory to execute your Scala ETL script\.
+Run the following command from the Maven project root directory to run your Scala ETL script\.

 ```
 mvn exec:java -Dexec.mainClass="mainClass" -Dexec.args="--JOB-NAME jobName"